 Over-the-counter whitening kits are not customized to your teeth.
 Your teeth have many different angulations, shades of color, and fillings/crowns that don’t respond to the over-the-counter bleaching kits.
 Whitening strips and paint-on kits have lower concentrations of active ingredients and are not applied uniformly.
 Therefore, results may be inconsistent.
 Professional dental bleaching treatments contain higher concentrations and the amount administered is specific to your individual smile.

 Whitening treatments help to reduce existing stains, but consuming coffee and pigmented foods, smoking, and just natural aging may eventually lead to discoloration again.
 We typically see results that last for 8-24 months.
 If you avoid foods and drinks that stain your teeth and follow proper dental maintenance, you can expect your teeth to stay lighter for an even longer period of time.

 To determine the best course of action when it comes to whitening your teeth, visit Third Street Dental Clinic where Dr. Ho and his experienced team will find the perfect solution.
 The clinic offers custom home bleaching kits and in-office Zoom!
 Laser whitening.
 You will be astonished by the results.
-To achieve a sparkling smile in a comfortable, welcoming atmosphere, call (604) 401-4778, e-mail email@example.com, or visit the Third Street Dental Web site today.
+To achieve a sparkling smile in a comfortable, welcoming atmosphere, call (604) 401-4778, e-mail firstname.lastname@example.org, or fill out the contact form on our web site today.